-1 Goal Name AFH: Improvement of Public Transit Goal Description Public service activities other than Low/Moderate Income Housing Benefit: 1000 Persons Assisted in transportation through JETS.
-2 Goal Name AFH: Establish a Citizen Fair Housing Board Goal Description Citizens Fair Housing Advisory Board established March 20, 2018 with 8 members.
+1 Goal Name AFH: Establish a Citizen Fair Housing Board Goal Description Citizens Fair Housing Advisory Board established March 20, 2018 with eight members.
 The members have received training and created a partnership with the Arkansas Fair Housing Advisory Board.
-Several members have attending training and conferences hosted by the Arkansas Fair Housing Advisory Board.
-The goal for 2020 if for the board to focus on the role and actions to take as leaders of the community to establish procedures.
+Several members have attended training and conferences hosted by the Arkansas Fair Housing Advisory Board.
+The goal for 2021 is for the board to focus on the role and actions to take as leaders of the community to establish procedures.
 It must be determined whether the board will hear citizens' concerns and reports or if it will maintain in their informative and advocate role.
-3 Goal Name AFH: Develop a Community Revitalization Strategy Goal Description The purpose of the Neighborhood Revitalization Program (NRP) is to fund community driven, neighborhood revitalization and beautification focused projects to benefit LMI areas. \$40,000 CDBG funds were allocated with the goal to cover the cost of projects selected by City Council and Neighborhood Beautification Committee members.
-Projects have not been selected; nonetheless, projects selected will benefit LMI areas.
-Public Services project for West End Neighborhood Association (\$10,822.88).
-The association aims to decrease crime in key LMI areas of the West End Neighborhoods Association boundaries by installing over 100 streetlights to benefit approximately 1,700 households.
-Public Facilities and Improvements for sidewalk improvements (\$130,000) in an LMI area, continuing with phase 3 of the Patrick Street Sidewalk projects to facilitate access to residents and connectivity.
-The sidewalk improvement will benefit over 5,000 LMI persons.
-Additionally, funding for the construction of the Veterans Village Outreach Center (\$150,000) to cover installation costs of roof and windows.
-Organizations and services being provided in the Outreach Center will benefit 9 households per year housed in the village, including other veterans experiencing homelessness or at-risk of becoming homeless that are seeking these services.
-Furthermore, the L.M.
-Stott's Park rehabilitation project (\$60,000) in an identified LMI area will cover the cost of new playground installation and other improvements.
-The neighborhood is over 51 percent LMI and approximately over 4,000 residents will benefit from these improvements to the park.
+2 Goal Name AFH: Develop a Community Revitalization Strategy Goal Description The goal of developing a community revitalization strategy or plan is to encourage economic development by funding projects and activities that will improve LMI neighborhoods and provide economic growth and stability to LMI persons.
+The purpose of the Neighborhood Revitalization Program (NRP) funds community driven, neighborhood revitalization and beautification focused projects to benefit LMI areas. (\$30,000) CDBG funds were allocated with the goal to cover the cost of projects selected by City Council and Neighborhood Beautification Committee members.
+The project consists in an LMI neighborhood beautification project.
+Public Services allocation for funding projects is \$45,000 for FY 2021.
+These activities include assisting Non-Profit agencies with programming projects to help Low-Moderate Income families and individuals for FY2021.